-Dental x-rays produce a low level of radiation and are considered safe.
-Dentists take necessary precautions to limit the patient’s exposure to radiation when taking dental x-rays.
-These precautions include using lead apron shields to protect the body and using modern, fast digital x-rays that cuts down the exposure time of each x-ray.
+Dental X-rays produce a low level of radiation and are considered safe.
+Our Aurora / Littleton dental X-ray team always takes necessary precautions to limit the patient’s exposure to radiation when taking dental X-rays.
+These precautions include using lead apron shields to protect the body and using modern, fast digital X-rays that reduces the exposure time of each X-ray thereby reducing radiation exposure.

-A full mouth series of x-rays revealing all of the teeth and surrounding tissues is recommended for new patients.
+A full mouth series of X-rays revealing all of the teeth and surrounding tissues is recommended for new patients.
 A full series is usually good for three to five years.
-Bite-wing x-rays (x-rays of top and bottom teeth biting together) are taken at recall (check-up) visits to examine for cavities and are recommended once a year to detect new dental problems.
+Bite-wing X-rays (X-rays of top and bottom teeth biting together) are taken at recall (checkup) visits to examine for cavities and are recommended once a year to detect new dental problems in their early stages.